Buying & Selling Businesses

 The lease states when and how rent can be changed.

-If the lease says that the rent is set at current market value and the tenant and landlord cannot agree what that is, the Act provides that the rent is determined by a specialist retail valuer appointed by the NSW Civil and Administrative Decisions Tribunal (‘NCAT’).
-The tenant and the landlord each pay half the valuer’s costs.
+If the lease says that the rent is set at current market value and you and the landlord cannot agree what that is, the Act provides that a specialist retail valuer appointed by the NSW Civil and Administrative Decisions Tribunal (‘NCAT’). determines the rent.
+You and the landlord equally share payment of the valuer’s costs.

-Outgoings are the landlord’s expenses that the tenant has agreed to pay under the lease.
+Outgoings are the landlord’s expenses that you have agreed to pay under the lease.

 The Act says that outgoings must be:

 - directly and reasonably related to the premises being leased; and

 - attributable to the operation, maintenance or repair of the building/shopping centre.